jsmc2/app-conductor/README.md

-In a component based architecture, many feel that omponents should handle events - "NON prospective-cross-cutting events" - that are strickly within their boundries and strickly within their concern.
+In a component based architecture, many feel that components should ONLY handle events - "NON prospective-cross-cutting events" - that are strickly within their boundries and strickly within their concern.
 All other events should be handled at the app level.
 Wouldn't it be nice if there was have a generalized implementation to provide for this?

 ...There is: App Conductor